pixelastic/blog.pixelastic.com/_posts/2013-09-02-git-resurrect-bring-deleted-files-dead.md

 First of all, we'll get the commit in which the file has been deleted with :
 `git log --diff-filter=D --format=format:%H -- {your_filename}`

-`--diff-filter=D` will only keep commits where files gets deleted,Â `--format=format:%H` will only display the commit hashÂ and finally the `--` is a separator between your options and the argument.
+`--diff-filter=D` will only keep commits where files gets deleted, `--format=format:%H` will only display the commit hash and finally the `--` is a separator between your options and the argument.
 Argument should be your filename, and it even accepts `*` as a wildcard.